-Discogs is organized around artists, labels, and releases.
+Discogs is a user-built Database that is organized around artists, labels, and releases.

-You can explore the database in many ways from the Explore Page.
-Just choose an aspect you are interested in, and then start narrowing down the results.
+You can explore the Database in many ways from the Explore page.
+Just choose an aspect you are interested in, and then start narrowing down the results by using the filters on the left hand side or the tabs to switch between the Master, Artist, Label or Release categories.

 Discogs allows and encourages the correct use of Unicode characters for data entry.
 Sometimes, your computer or browser will not be able to display these characters unless you have set up your computer to do so.
 For those that can't see some of the Unicode characters, this article describes what to do for most browsers and operating systems.